3-7-Development/.github/profile/README.md

 More about us:
-- WSEICraft 6.0 - 2nd place
+- 2nd place at WSEICraft 6.0
 - In 37 we trust
 - Linux CLI is the best